 - 1 pinch 1 pinch salt

 - 1 1 egg, beateneggs, beaten

-- Mix together all dry ingredients in the mug with a fork or spoon, including the optional poppy seeds.
-Crack in the egg and stir in the cream.
+- Mix together all dry ingredients in a bowl.
+Crack in the egg, add the melted butter, and stir in the cream.
 Combine until smooth and make sure there are no lumps.

-- Microwave on high (approximately 700 watts) for 2 minutes.
+- Pour the batter into the mug and microwave on high (approximately 700 watts) for 2 minutes.
 Check if the bread is done in the middle – if not, microwave for another 15-30 seconds.

 - Let cool and remove from the mug.
 Slice in half and toast — that's how you get the best texture and taste.

 Preheat oven to 350°F (175°C), and grease a 4.5” wide, oven proof bowl with butter.